damnkrishna/CyberGaurd-j/C3ihub-Work/14-7-2026-reportwriting.md

 The internship report also turned out good — the final version.
 I'm going to send it soon, right after I meet Karthik and get his sign on my report notebook.

 ## Reflection
 Everything's going well so far — I've got the mental clarity I needed.
 Opportunities are out there; the only thing we need is the right connections.
-In India, there's actually more opportunity than anywhere else.
+In India, there's actually more opportunity than anywhere here.
 Obviously the pay is lower compared to abroad, but apart from that, the opportunities are very much present here.

+## The Interview Push
-well regarding the interview thing now i got the interview scheduled now i am trying to get it phyical mode Cause i really want to give a upfront interview rather than a online interview i have asked karthik lets see if it can be scheduled in like 2 days or not
-Cause i am leaving kanpur on tuesday 12pm afternoon
+Well, regarding the interview thing — now I've got the interview scheduled, and now I'm trying to get it in physical mode.
+'Cause I really want to give an upfront interview rather than an online interview.
+I've asked Karthik — let's see if it can be scheduled in like 2 days or not.
+'Cause I'm leaving Kanpur on Tuesday, 12pm afternoon.

-so almost 2 days left
-i have very less time even they got very less time so i have to be crytsal clear and target stuffs one at a time now
+So, almost 2 days left.
+I have very little time, and even they have very little time.
+So I have to be crystal clear and target stuff one at a time now.

+## Texting HR
-just gotta text the hr regarding the further interview date as i am planning to give the interview on monday i will text hr today regarding the same and will give interview on monday
+Just gotta text the HR regarding the further interview date, as I'm planning to give the interview on Monday.
+I'll text HR today regarding the same, and will give the interview on Monday.

+## Interview Day
-Well the interview went great and just waiting for the feedback on my interview lets see

-my interview went too well and great not gonna lie it was great
+Well, the interview went great, and just waiting for the feedback on my interview — let's see.
+My interview went too well and great, not gonna lie, it was great.

+## The Complication
-so a little things got fucked up as the hr called last night and she was not aware that i have still not completed my degree and this is such a unique case as i was referal type my interview went great i am in perfect position as a join the only the thing that is fucking all this up is the policy now which she said she will get back to me by today
+So a little thing got messed up — the HR called last night, and she was not aware that I still haven't completed my degree.
+This is such a unique case, since I was referral type, and my interview went great.
+I'm in a perfect position to join.
+The only thing that's messing all this up is the policy — which she said she'll get back to me about by today.

-i dont think they will change the rule and policy for me and its crazy how they are ready to change rule for nisarg adhikari but not for a general student i am quite in a position i dont know what to do but i am not expecting anything from anyone rn
+I don't think they'll change the rule and policy for me, and it's crazy how they're ready to change the rule for Nisarg Adhikari but not for a general student.
+I'm in quite a position — I don't know what to do.
+But I'm not expecting anything from anyone right now.

+## Moving Forward
-i will start my next run will start working on developing more skills in cyber security but now i understand this is the field i can keep working in for years and have fun in it

-definitely the pay will be less but its fun to explain to others and to spend time on
+I'll start my next run — I'll start working on developing more skills in cybersecurity.
+But now I understand this is the field I can keep working in for years and have fun in it.
+Definitely the pay will be less, but it's fun to explain to others and to spend time on.